 The entropy map is an affine map, ie. it maps convex combinations to convex combinations.

-It is not too hard to check that by concavity of the function we get the inequality
+It is not too hard to check that by concavity of the function

 By log-sum arithmetics, one can also produce the inequality